defold/extension-review/README.md

 ## LUA Api
 #### defreview.isSupported()
 Check if the feature supported.

 Available only on iOS 10.3+.

-Android 5.0+ (API 21+) and the Google Play Store have to be installed.
+Android 5.0+ (API 21+) and the Google Play Store has to be installed.

 #### defreview.requestReview()
 Show review window.